 - お O (as o in Polar)

-Let’s be honest, Japanese writing is quite tricky to master, mainly because it doesn’t look at all like the commonly used Latin alphabet, so it is like relearning to write from zero again.
-But thanks to the recent developments in technology and the normalization of the use of phones and laptops in the classroom.
+Let’s face it, Japanese writing is quite difficult to master, mainly because it doesn’t look at all like the commonly used Latin alphabet, so it’s like learning to write from scratch.
+But thanks to recent developments in technology and the normalization of the use of phones and laptops in the classroom.